Hi all,

 If they have forced you to resign, which means you have submitted the resignation, then there is little that you can do.
 You submitted resignation to avoid a termination in your employment history.
 That was your choice.

-If you have not resigned, then you can approach top management as devakar suggested.
-However then you risk a termination.
-Few companies want to recruit an employee who has been terminated, specifically for unauthorised leave.
+If you have not resigned, then you can approach top management as Devakar suggested.
+However, then you risk termination.
+Few companies want to recruit an employee who has been terminated, specifically for unauthorized leave.

 From India, Mumbai